 Knowing we are to love Elohim is important, but you cannot properly love Him if you don’t know how.
-Despite what some may say, the way in which we are to show love for Elohim is not subjective or relativistic.
-Mainstream Christianity (The term here being used to mean those who follow the traditions of the church instead of the Messiah), will say, and properly so, to follow the commands is to show love.
+Despite what some may say, how we are to show love for Elohim is not subjective or relativistic.
+Mainstream Christianity (The term here is used to mean those who follow the traditions of the Church instead of the Messiah), will say, and properly so, to follow the commands is to show love.

 “If you love Me, you shall guard My commands.”
 (John 14:15)

 But Christianity rejects the Torah and follows whatever commands the church deems still applicable, this is dispensationalism at its finest.
 Those stuck in “Churchianity” (mainstream lawless Christianity) will most likely say they only follow the two commands Yeshua gave, but as we’ve just gone over, Yeshua was only quoting the Torah and, as we read a few verses down, speaking the words the Father commanded him to speak.
 So, in essence, it’s as if the Father told us to keep His commands, which are found in the Torah.
 Furthermore, Yeshua is the walking, talking, Torah.
 If that sounds bizarre to you, check out my post titled, “The Parable of the Ten Virgins.”
 Given this, then, we can dismiss dispensationalist teachings and recognize that as believers of the Most High we show our love through Torah observance.